ropensci/roweb3/content/blog/2022-06-09-devguide-0.8.0/index.md

 ## Updated package archiving practice

 We have updated our guidance on package evolution to include a new section on [package archiving](https://devguide.ropensci.org/evolution.html#archivalguidance).
-This section reflects our updated policies that archived packages should move README.md to an alternative location, and reduce reduce the main README.md to a minimal form explaining only that the package has been archived, and linking to the former README.md contents.
+This section reflects our updated policies that archived packages should move README.md to an alternative location, and reduce the main README.md to a minimal form explaining only that the package has been archived, and linking to the former README.md contents.

 ## Two-Factor Autentication now required